How Much of a 25K Settlement Will I Get? Complete Breakdown and Calculator

 Beyond attorney fees, case expenses further reduce your settlement amount.
 Common expenses include medical record requests ($50-$200), expert witness fees ($500-$5,000), court filing fees ($200-$500), and investigation costs.

-Typical case expenses for straightforward personal injury claims range from $500 to $2,000.
+Case expenses vary based on the complexity of the claim and may include costs related to records, filings, or expert evaluations.
 More complex cases involving multiple experts or extensive discovery can exceed $5,000 in costs.

 From your remaining $16,750 (after 33% attorney fees), subtracting $1,500 in typical expenses leaves approximately $15,250.
 These expenses are usually deducted separately from attorney fees, not included in the percentage calculation.